 Do patients need spending money during treatment?

-Yes, we recommend that residents bring $100 in cash to be placed in a secure, personal account and distributed as needed.
-This may be used to purchase items from the PMRC store as well as other personal expenses.
-We also require $100 to be places in your medical expense account.
+We require $100 to be placed in your medical expense account.
 Any money that is not spent will be returned by check shortly after you complete your treatment.

 How’s the food and accommodations?